Carbon neutrality is crucial to addressing the climate crisis. In this piece we shed some much needed light on what it means and ways of achieving it.

 Time is of the essence

 By now, we can see the impacts of the climate crisis appearing all around us.
 From record hot months to extreme events unfolding in nature across the globe.
-To prevent the situation from worsening, it is critical that we limit the addition of more greenhouses gases (such as CO2) to the atmosphere.
+As you'll know, to prevent the situation from worsening it is critical that we limit the emission of more greenhouses gases, especially CO2, into the atmosphere.

 Experts have predicted that CO2 levels should be kept under a 440 parts per million (ppm) threshold in order to keep global warming under an acceptable 2C limit.
 In 2018 levels were at 407.4ppm.
 At current rates, it’s predicted we only have around 16 years until we exceed the carbon budget remaining to keep under 440ppm and the 2C limit.
 Not the most pleasant of facts to digest at a dinner party, but true nonetheless.